Vermejo River

 Vermejo River is a tributary of the Canadian River in Colfax County, New Mexico.
 The river flows southeast from the confluence of North Fork Vermejo River and Little Vermejo Creek to a confluence with the Canadian River south of Maxwell.
-The upper course of the Vermejo flows through Vermejo Park Ranch, one of the largest ranches in the U.S. and now devoted primarily to recreation such as fishing and hunting.
+The upper course of the Vermejo flows through Vermejo Reserve, one of the largest ranches in the U.S. and now devoted primarily to recreation such as fishing and hunting.

-Vermejo (usually spelled bermejo) means "reddish" in Spanish and has the same origin as the word "vermilion."
+Vermejo (usually spelled bermejo) means "reddish" in Spanish and has the same origin as the word "vermilion".